stcarrez/ada-wiki/docs/Wiki.md

 ## Input and Output streams {#wiki-streams}
-The <tt>Wiki.Streams</tt> package defines the interfaces used by the parser or renderer to read and write their outputs.
+The `Wiki.Streams` package defines the interfaces used by the parser or renderer to read and write their outputs.

-The <tt>Input_Stream</tt> interface defines the interface that must be implemented to read the source Wiki content.
-The <tt>Read</tt> procedure is called by the parser repeatedly while scanning the Wiki content.
+The `Input_Stream` interface defines the interface that must be implemented to read the source Wiki content.
+The `Read` procedure is called by the parser repeatedly while scanning the Wiki content.

-The <tt>Output_Stream</tt> interface is the interface used by the renderer to write their outpus.
-It defines the <tt>Write</tt> procedure to write a single character or a string.
+The `Output_Stream` interface is the interface used by the renderer to write their outpus.
+It defines the `Write` procedure to write a single character or a string.

 ### HTML Output Stream
-The <tt>Wiki.Writers</tt> package defines the interfaces used by the renderer to write their outputs.
+The `Wiki.Writers` package defines the interfaces used by the renderer to write their outputs.

-The <tt>Input_Stream</tt> interface defines the interface that must be implemented to read the source Wiki content.
-The <tt>Read</tt> procedure is called by the parser repeatedly while scanning the Wiki content.
+The `Input_Stream` interface defines the interface that must be implemented to read the source Wiki content.
+The `Read` procedure is called by the parser repeatedly while scanning the Wiki content.

 ### Output Builder Stream